Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Adobe Systems, a major software company, changed its software sales model from product-based to subscription-based starting in the summer of 2012.
 They shifted to a model where users pay a fixed monthly fee for access.

-Specifically, by offering access via monthly fees rather than requiring the purchase of expensive software, Adobe was able to broaden its customer base, for example, by increasing trial opportunities.
+Specifically, by offering access via a monthly subscription fee rather than requiring the purchase of expensive software, Adobe was able to broaden its customer base, for example, by increasing trial opportunities.
 Simultaneously, providing services via the cloud enabled the company to accurately track customer usage patterns, making it possible to prompt upgrades at the optimal time.

-According to Zuora's materials, David Wadwani, then Adobe's Senior Vice President and General Manager of Digital Media, reportedly stated something along the lines of, "We were fixated on the boxed software and completely blind to what was outside the box."
+According to Zuora's materials, David Wadwani, then Senior Vice President and General Manager of Adobe's Digital Media division, reportedly stated something along the lines of, "We were fixated on the boxed software and couldn't see anything beyond it."

 As exemplified by Adobe's business transformation, an increasing number of companies are achieving success by shifting away from selling traditional "products."
-They are redefining what they can offer, deepening customer relationships themselves, and enhancing the customer experience.
-In other words, they are succeeding by not selling "products."
+They are redefining what they can offer, deepening customer relationships, and enhancing customer experiences— essentially succeeding by not selling "products. "

 How should product-selling companies respond to the changing consumer demand for "usage" tailored to individual needs, rather than "ownership"?